OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Store and access data

-Within a custom function that doesn't use a shared Configure your Office Add-in to use a shared runtime, you can store and access data by using the [OfficeConfigure your Office Add-in to use a shared runtime.storage](/javascript/api/office-Configure your Office Add-in to use a shared runtime/officeConfigure your Office Add-in to use a shared runtime.storage) object.
-The `Storage` object is a persistent, unencrypted, key-value storage system that provides an alternative to [localStorage](https://developer.mozilla.org/docs/Web/API/Window/localStorage), which cannot be used by custom functions that use the JavaScript-only Configure your Office Add-in to use a shared runtime.
+Within a custom function that doesn't use a shared runtime, you can store and access data by using the [Officeruntime.storage](/javascript/api/office-runtime/officeruntime.storage) object.
+The `Storage` object is a persistent, unencrypted, key-value storage system that provides an alternative to [localStorage](https://developer.mozilla.org/docs/Web/API/Window/localStorage), which cannot be used by custom functions that use the JavaScript-only runtime.
 The `Storage` object offers 10 MB of data per domain.
 Domains can be shared by more than one add-in.

 The `Storage` object is a shared storage solution, meaning multiple parts of an add-in are able to access the same data.
-For example, tokens for user authentication may be stored in the `Storage` object because it can be accessed by both a custom function (using the JavaScript-only Configure your Office Add-in to use a shared runtime) and a task pane (using a full webview Configure your Office Add-in to use a shared runtime).
+For example, tokens for user authentication may be stored in the `Storage` object because it can be accessed by both a custom function (using the JavaScript-only runtime) and a task pane (using a full webview runtime).
 Similarly, if two add-ins share the same domain (for example, `www.contoso.com/addin1`, `www.contoso.com/addin2`), they are also permitted to share information back and forth through the `Storage` object.
 Note that add-ins which have different subdomains will have different instances of `Storage` (for example, `subdomain.contoso.com/addin1`, `differentsubdomain.contoso.com/addin2`).

 Because the `Storage` object can be a shared location, it is important to realize that it is possible to override key-value pairs.